rogers4815/clockworksDSA/README.md

 ## RTO Ping (Reset Time Out)

-* Tell the server to reset its process timer for the indicated process
+* Tell the server to reset its process timer for the indicated segment

 <pre>
 POST /botrequesthandler HTTP/1.1</br>